 The Smithsonian’s Cullman Library holds a gorgeous 1602 edition of Ulisse Aldrovandi’s De animalibus insectis, a pioneering book on insects illustrated with detailed woodcuts.
 This volume, however, has a deadly secret.
 Its cover, a collage of recycled medieval vellum and pigskin, is painted green.
 And that green paint was made with arsenic.

 Throughout the nineteenth century, in fact, having green as your favorite color could be fatal.
 Arsenic-based greens experienced a surge of popularity in the Victorian age.
 Particularly popular was Scheele’s Green, named for its eighteenth-century inventor Carl Wilhelm Scheele.
 It gave enticingly verdant hues to everything from wallpaper to children’s toys.
-Also popular was Paris green, blended with lead arsenate to create lush green colors on Impressionist canvases.
+Another arsenic compound was Paris green, a popular color used to create lush green colors on Impressionist canvases.

 “From around 1800 manufacturers began to make use of a number of arsenical compounds, particularly as colouring agents,” writes historian P. W. J. Bartrip in The English Historical Review.
 “Cheap to produce, chemically stable and capable of yielding vivid hues, the most popular of these was Scheele’s Green (sometimes known as emerald green or copper arsenite).”
 Bartrip adds that it was “found in literally dozens of goods in everyday use,” including books.
 “Any manufactured item coloured green was as likely as not to have been dyed with arsenic, and in the mid-nineteenth century shades of green were the height of fashion, especially for home furnishings and women’s clothing.”